 - There is no guarantee that a market will exist for some derivatives, which could prevent the mutual fund from selling or exiting the derivative prior to the maturity of the contract.
-This risk may restrict the mutual fund's ability to realize its profits or limit its losses. - It is possible that the other party to the derivative contract ("counterparty") will fail to perform its obligations under the contract, resulting in a loss to a mutual fund.
-Each Alternative Fund may engage in derivatives trades with certain counterparties that do not have a "designated rating" under NI 81-102, which may increase the risk that such counterparty may fail to perform its obligations, resulting in a loss to that Alternative Fund. - When entering into a derivative contract, the mutual fund may be required to provide margin or collateral to the counterparty.
+This risk may restrict the mutual fund's ability to realize its profits or limit its losses. - It is possible that the other party to the derivative contract ("counterparty") will fail to perform its obligations under the contract, resulting in a loss to a mutual fund. - When entering into a derivative contract, the mutual fund may be required to provide margin or collateral to the counterparty.
 If the counterparty becomes insolvent, the mutual fund could lose its margin or its collateral or incur expenses to recover it. - Some mutual funds may use derivatives to reduce certain risks associated with investments in foreign markets, currencies or specific securities.
 Using derivatives for these purposes is called hedging.
 Hedging may not be effective in preventing losses.
 Hedging may also reduce the opportunity for gain if the value of the hedged investment rises, because the derivative could incur an offsetting loss.
 Hedging may also be costly or difficult to implement. - Securities and commodities exchanges could set daily trading limits on options and futures.
 Such rule changes could prevent the mutual fund from completing a futures or options transaction, causing the mutual fund to realize a loss because it cannot hedge properly or limit a loss. - Where a mutual fund holds a long or short position in a future whose underlying interest is a commodity, the mutual fund will always seek to close out its position by entering into an offsetting future prior to the first date on which the mutual fund might be required to make or take delivery of the commodity under the future.
 There is no guarantee that the mutual fund will be able to do so.
 This could result in the mutual fund having to make or take delivery of the commodity.

-• The Tax Act or its interpretation, may change the tax treatment of derivatives.
+The Tax Act or its interpretation, may change the tax treatment of derivatives.